ishrakemon/Functions-in-Array/README.md

 # Functions-in-Array
-This project shows different operation of functions in Array
+This project demonstrates different operations on Arrays using Functions.

+# Content

+- Taking input from the user
+- Displaying the array elements
+- Sorting the array in ascending order
+- Sorting the array in descending order

+## Author

+**Ishrakuzzaman Emon**